fixie-ai/ai-jsx/packages/docs/docs/tutorials/sidekickTutorial/part1-intro.md

 This tutorial requires you to have a GitHub account and to generate a read-only API access token.
 This enables us to build a Sidekick that can call out to the GitHub APIs so we can demonstrate how Sidekicks use tools.

 The tutorial provides step-by-step instructions on how to create and use this API access token in a safe way.
-If you don't have a GitHub account, you can create one for free at TODO.
+If you don't have a GitHub account, you can [create one](https://github.com/join) for free.
 :::

 <!-- ## Overview of AI.JSX and Fixie Capabilities -->